benessilfie/dice-game/README.md

 This is a vanilla javascript project I built taking the Frontend Career Path at Scrimba.
 Languages: Javascript, HTML, CSS

-I Had lots of fun building this project and I learnt a lot as well.
+I had lots of fun building this project and I learnt a lot as well.
 Here's a couple of things I learnt:

 - How to destructure objects as well as mapping over arrays.
 - The Array constructor, and how to chain methods together.